plone/plone.api/src/plone/api/docs/users.rst

 Create user
 -----------

-Using :meth:`api.user.create`, ff your portal is configured to use emails as usernames you just need to pass in the email of the new user.
+To create a new user, use :meth:`api.user.create`.
+If your portal is configured to use emails as usernames, you just need to pass in the email of the new user.

 .. invisible-code-block:: python